Mission

 Who are we?

-Adventist Chaplaincy Ministries (ACM) is the ecclesiastical endorsing body of the North American Division (NAD) of Seventh-day Adventist Church, responsible for granting endorsement, providing moral and spiritual support, and professional development to Seventh-day Adventist Chaplains within the North American Division.
-This department was established in 2017 after having been a part of Adventist Chaplaincy Ministries within the General Conference of Seventh-day Adventist since 1985.
+Adventist Chaplaincy Ministries (ACM) is the ecclesiastical endorsing body of the North American Division (NAD) of Seventh-day Adventist, responsible for granting endorsement, providing moral and spiritual support, and professional development to Seventh-day Adventist Chaplains within the North American Division.
+This department was established in 2015 after having been a part of Adventist Chaplaincy Ministries within the General Conference of Seventh-day Adventist since 1985.
 However, the Adventist Church’s rich tradition in chaplaincy started at Battle Creek College in 1875, soon reaching other pivotal institutions like the Battle Creek Sanitarium.

 What is Chaplaincy Ministry?